 The Weebo Gold Project

-The Project sits strategically in the middle of five gold mines (Figure 1): Darlot (Vault Mine rals Ltd), Agnew Lawlers (Gold Fields Ltd), Bellevue (Bellevue Gold Ltd), Bronzewing (Northern Star Resources Ltd) and Thunderbox (Northern Star Resources Ltd).
+The Project sits strategically in the middle of five gold mines: Darlot (Vault Minerals Ltd), Agnew Lawlers (Gold Fields Ltd), Bellevue (Bellevue Gold Ltd), Bronzewing (Northern Star Resources Ltd) and Thunderbox (Northern Star Resources Ltd).

 ➢ The Ockerburry prospect that extends over 5 strike kilometres with intersections including 4m @ 29.9g/t gold from 8 meters and 16m @ 2.8g/t gold from 52 meters depth down hole